All Products

 Important

-169.254.10.254 is a reserved IP address that is not used by spokes.
+169.254.10.254 is a reserved IP address that is not used by spoke nodes.
 An IPsec-VPN tunnel is a point-to-point tunnel.
-However, an ADVPN tunnel uses a hub-spoke distribution model.
-Therefore, you cannot set remote-ip to the IP address of a spoke.
+However, in ADVPN, this tunnel needs to connect to multiple spoke nodes simultaneously.
+Therefore, you cannot set remote-ip to the IP address of an existing spoke node.

-6. Run the following command to configure security policies on the third-party SD-WAN appliance to allow communication between the data centers and between the data centers and Alibaba Cloud.
+6. Run the following command to configure a security policy on the third-party SD-WAN appliance to allow communication between the data centers, and between the data centers and Alibaba Cloud.

 config firewall policy